 Web and Social

 It’s very common for customers to first connect and to re-engage with your brand on the web.
 When placing information about the show on your website, make sure it is up front and center, so your customers don’t need to hunt for it.
-Serff Creative Group recommends that you have a brief, intriguing video so clients will know what to expect when they visit your trade show booth.
-Another big part of advance trade show marketing is social media.
+Serff Creative Group recommends creating a brief, intriguing video so clients know what to expect when they visit your trade show booth.
+Another big part of advanced trade show marketing is social media.
 You can link the same video that is on your website on social channels such as Twitter, Facebook, Instagram, and LinkedIn.
 While cohesiveness is important, you can slightly vary the messages on each of these social channels to avoid making your social media efforts look mundane and repetitive.
 In addition, many trade shows have Twitter pages.
-Be sure to “@” your Twitter posts and use appropriate tradeshow specific and industry hash tags.
+Be sure to “@” your Twitter posts and use appropriate tradeshow-specific and industry hashtags.

 But Wait, There’s More…

-If applied, these tips and suggestions may help make your company trade show experience successful.
+If applied, these tips and suggestions may help make your company's trade show experience successful.
 But, there is more to exhibiting at trade shows than just the pre-show marketing.
-Stay tuned for our late July blog where we’ll discuss how to bring them into your booth – the trade show experience, layout and design of your exhibit space and booth.
-More ideas were published last year in our article, “Stand Out In the Crowd Before, During, and After.
+Stay tuned for our late July blog where we’ll discuss how to bring them into your booth – the trade show experience, layout, and design of your exhibit space and booth.
+More ideas were published last year in our article, “Stand Out In the Crowd Before, During, and After."